 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: Do you have competing voices in your head, like me?
-The voices in my head have a very specific job to do.
-Their job is to keep me safe.
-And they take their job very seriously.
+They shout over each other and vie for your attention?
+These voices have a specific job to do.
+Their job is to keep you safe and they take their job very seriously.
+But only one voice knows what it’s doing and that’s the voice you need to listen to in the end.

 Do you have competing voices in your head?
 Do your brain and heart have something different to say about everyday occurrences?